zakariaouh/kataBankAccount/README.md

 # Bank account kata

 - Developped using TDD
-- You can start by executing tests in Main.java or tests
+- You can start by executing tests in BanKataApplication.java or tests

 Think of your personal bank account experience When in doubt, go for the simplest solution